Best Treadmills of 2025

 Are treadmills better for walking, hiking, or running?

 Treadmills are good for walking and running, and they can be decent for training for hiking.
 While you won’t get the different surface types you’d find on an actual trail, you can still reap the same aerobic gains walking on a treadmill as you would on a trail.
-You also likely won’t find the same steepness found on trails unless you get a treadmill like the NordicTrack Commercial X32i, which goes up to a 40% grade.
+You also likely won’t find the same steepness on trails unless you spend a lot of money to get a treadmill that offers a 40% incline.

 How much incline does my treadmill need?